 This saves you a lot of time and money because you don’t end up taking supplements you don’t really need.

 Step 4 is to optimize your diet and your lifestyle.
-This involves cleaning up your diet up and eliminating any foods that can aggravate your acne, like gluten, dairy, refined sugar and soy.
-Plus getting enough sleep, exercising appropriately (not over exercising) and minimising stress on your body.
+This involves cleaning up your diet and eliminating any foods that can aggravate your acne, like gluten, dairy, refined sugar and soy.
+Plus getting enough sleep, exercising appropriately (not over-exercising), and minimising stress on your body.

 When you implement these consistently over a period of time it resets your natural hormone levels and before you know it, you’re the new you.
 Your skin is picture perfect and you’ve done it all naturally.

 Related read: Best spot treatment for hormonal acne